 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Endowment contributions are recognized as direct increases in net assets.

 Membership revenue is recognized when dues are received.